openpnp/openpnp/gui/src/main/resources/icons/README.md

  Step through an operation.
 A riff on start, like a play button with a line to the left.

-* resume.png

- Resume a paused operation.
-Possible that this could just be the same as the start.png.

 * new.png

  Create a new object.
 The standard "New Document" type icon could apply here.